mithril-security/blindbox/docs/index.md

 ## ⬛ What is BlindBox?
 ________________________________________________________

-**BlindBox** is a **secure enclave tooling** that enables  developers **to deploy** Software-as-a-Service (**SaaS**) **applications** with **guarantees** that their users' data will be **kept confidential at all times**.
-We use **secure enclaves**, **hardware based** and highly **isolated** environments, to protect data end-to-end.

-*BlindBox is under development and* ***COMING SOON.***
+**BlindBox** protects end users' data when using SaaS applications, even from software vendors themselves.
+We shield the user data sent to applications within **hardware based, highly-isolated** environments with additional customizable layers of protection.
+SaaS providers can use **BlindBox** to easily deploy their solution within our secure environment and offer their customers **stringent privacy guarantees**.

+[Todo: Image]

+In a typical SaaS set-up, malicious insiders or attackers who breach a software vendor could access the content of data being analyzed within SaaS applications.
+BlindBox protects user data against these risks, with data protected at all times, even during analysis.

 🗝️ **Key features**:

-+ A **CLI tool** for quick deployment of your **appsimages** within secure enclaves.
++ A **CLI tool** for quick deployment of your **app images** within BlindBox.
 We currently support Docker but future formats will be supported, such as Kubernetes.

++ Applications are deployed within a Trusted Execution Environment (a TEE), a **hardware-based isolated** environment which supports additional security verifications.

-+  An **isolation layer** to recreate virtual air-gapped network isolation that can be verified by data owners before sending data to the SaaS inside enclave allowing SaaS owners to provide **custom security policies** to their app.
-This will include, for example, deciding who can query the service running in their BlindBox and the range of networking access allowed within the BlindBox.
++  An additional **isolation layer** to recreate virtual air-gapped network isolation that can be verified by data owners before sending data to the SaaS, allowing SaaS owners to provide **custom security policies** to their app.
+This will include, for example, selecting who can query the service running in the BlindBox and the range of networking access allowed within the BlindBox.

-BlindBox is a generic tool that can make any workload enclave compatible.
-Our mission is to reinforce any SaaS app to provide the same level of security, isolation and control as on-prem deployment.
+BlindBox is a generic tool which can be used to deploy any SaaS solution.
+Our mission is to reinforce any SaaS app to provide the same level of security, isolation and control as on-premise deployment.

-Our first focus is to make AI workloads, especially LLM-based apps.
-Our first examples feature the confidential deployment of state-of-the art models such as Whisper for speech-to-text, or OpenChatKit for conversational AI.
+With that being said, our primary focus is AI workloads, and more specifically LLM-based apps.
+We have created an example of how you can deploy an LLM model using BlindBox to protect user data in our quick tour!

 > You can check out [the project code on our GitHub](https://github.com/mithril-security/blindbox/).

-We’ll update the documentation as new features come in!

 ## 🚀 Getting started
 ________________________________________________________